ntop/ntopng/doc/README.md

 -----------------------------
 1. shutdown ntopng
 2. run `redis-cli del ntopng.user.admin.password`
+3. delete file `runtimeprefs.json` from the ntopng data directory
-3. restart ntopng and now the admin password has been reset
+4. restart ntopng and now the admin password has been reset

 Running multiple ntopng instances on the same host